Alvin1234567/Laravel-shopcheckout/readme.md

     Couple of basic unit tests
     At least a single controller test
-    Include a readme.md on how to setup the project Inlcude an improvements.md on what you could do better if you had more time Upload the project to github and email us a link to your solution/github page
+    Include a readme.md on how to setup the project Include an improvements.md on what you could do better if you had more time Upload the project to GitHub and email us a link to your solution/GitHub page

 ## Checkout system requirements: